pygame/pygame/docs/reST/ref/camera.rst

 | :sl:`pygame module for camera use`

-Pygame currently supports only Linux and v4l2 cameras.
+Pygame currently supports Linux (v4l2) cameras, and Windows cameras through Micrsoft Media Foundation.

+.. versionadded:: 2.0.2 Windows camera support

 EXPERIMENTAL!: This API may change or disappear in later pygame releases.
 If you use this, your code will very likely break with the next pygame release.